Ontario government passes legislation to scrap cap and trade

 Ford vowed to eliminate the system and fight Ottawa’s carbon pricing plan during the spring election campaign, arguing both were too expensive for residents and businesses.

+“Where has the money gone?
+It came with a purpose attached to it, it was supposed to be used to reduce emissions,” said Liberal legislator Nathalie Des Rosiers.

+“We need to know which programs will be supported, which programs will not be supported, which money is going to be given to compensate the corporations who have lost money, which money may be even used to pay for lawsuits that are no doubt going to attach to this government.”

-Critics have also taken aim at the court challenge the province is waging against Ottawa over the federal carbon pricing plan, calling it a costly and futile exercise.
+Critics have also taken aim at the court battle the province is waging against Ottawa over the federal carbon tax for provinces that don’t have their own carbon pricing system, calling it a costly and futile exercise.

 Opposition parties had expressed further concerns that the government could be on the hook for billions of dollars to compensate permit holders, but the Progressive Conservative government maintains it will spend up to $5 million in payouts to those companies.